GenericMappingTools/gmt/doc/rst/source/cookbook/cpts.rst

    :width: 500 px
    :align: center

-   The 18 categorical CPTs (those ending in "O" are the categorical scientific color maps by Fabio Crameri) supported by GMT.
+   The 18 categorical CPTs (those ending in "S" are the categorical scientific color maps by Fabio Crameri) supported by GMT.